-- Turn the front-panel knob to navigate through the JUSTIN 808 menus.
+- Navigating the Menus Turn the front-panel knob to navigate through the JUSTIN 808 menus.
 Push the knob to enter a setup menu, push again to get into any required sub-menu, and then turn the knob to make a selection.
 Finally push once more to commit that selection to memory.
 Use the BACK button to return to a previous menu and, ultimately, to the Main Menu. - De-Emphasis Analog FM program de-emphasis is determined by broadcast operating regions.
 North America utilizes a 75-microsecond characteristic; Europe and much of the rest of the world has standardized on 50 microseconds.

 JUSTIN 808 de-emphasis is set under Setup / De-Emphasis.
-Check that the setting is appropriate for your area: \bigcirc 50us or \bigcirc 75us.
+Check that the setting is appropriate for your area: $\odot$ 50us or $\odot$ 75us.